Susan Jaffe: Career

 Jaffe studied ballet at the Maryland Youth Ballet, the School of American Ballet, and the American Ballet Theatre (ABT) School.

 At age 16, she became a member of ABT II and joined ABT's corps de ballet at age 18.
 Mikhail Baryshnikov, ABT's artistic director at the time, pulled Jaffe out of the corps de ballet to replace Gelsey Kirkland in a gala performance.
 With two days of rehearsal, Jaffe danced Pas d'Esclave at the Kennedy Center in Washington with the late Alexander Godunov, a Bolshoi Ballet star whose former dance partner had been Maya Plisetskaya.
 Jaffe remained a principal dancer with ABT for the following 22 years.

 Jaffe has danced many roles: Odette/Odile (she danced her first Swan Lake at the age of 19), Kitri (Don Quixote), Nikiya & Gamzatti (La Bayadère), Aurora (The Sleeping Beauty), Juliet (Romeo and Juliet), Swanhilda (Coppélia), Tatiana (John Cranko's Onegin), Kate (Taming of the Shrew), and the title roles in Giselle, La Sylphide and Kenneth MacMillan's Anastasia and Manon.

 Jaffe has worked with and performed the repertoire of many of the 20th century's most prominent choreographers, including George Balanchine, Antony Tudor, Kenneth MacMillan, Jerome Robbins, Roland Petit, Twyla Tharp, Nacho Duato, Jiří Kylián, and James Kudelka.

 While still dancing with ABT, Jaffe became an international guest artist for the Royal Opera House of Covent Garden, the Mariinsky Theatre, the English National Ballet, La Scala Ballet in Milan, Bavarian State Opera, Royal Danish Ballet, Royal Swedish Ballet, Stuttgart Ballet, and the Vienna State Opera Ballet.

-Jaffe was Advisor to the Chairman of ABT's Board of Governing Trustees from 2002–2007, and was on the faculty of the Jacqueline Kennedy Onassis School from 2002 to 2010.
+Jaffe was Advisor to the Chairman of ABT's Board of Governing Trustees from 2002 to 2007, and was on the faculty of the Jacqueline Kennedy Onassis School from 2002 to 2010.
 Jaffe co-founded Long Island University's educational initiative for the dancers of the American Ballet Theatre.
 Jaffe lectures for Duke Corporate Education on "Excellence".
 In 2003, Jaffe co-founded and co-directed Princeton Dance & Theater Studio in Princeton, NJ.
 She has taught master classes throughout the United States and Japan.